Ricky2148/ETG-Mod-GungeonCOTL/README.md

 ## Content:
 - **23 new items**, each one designed to feel like the original

--Blade of the Ruined King:
+- Blade of the Ruined King:
 Stats: 1.25x DMG, 1.2x ROF
 Effect: First bullet of clip slows targets hit by 50% for 3s.
 All player bullets deal 12% current health damage on hit.
 (25% effective against bosses)